1. How to use this checklist

 - Fluorescent lights uncomfortable or actively painful

-- Specific sounds intolerable (chewing, ticking, sudden noise)
+- Specific sounds intolerable (chewing, ticking, sudden noise, certain frequencies)

 - Clothing tags, seams, or specific fabrics unbearable